qyzqyz1/Data-Science-Portfolio/Python Projects/Python - Data Analysis and Visualization/911 Calls/README.md

 ## Project Overview
 This repository contains python code and dataset for analyzing the 911 Call data from [Kaggle](https://www.kaggle.com/mchirico/montcoalert).

-In this project, I performed some basic exploratory analysis on the dataset to identify the areas in U.S. that would give the most 911 calls and also the top reasons for the 911 calls.
-I also made several visualization plots through different plotting techniques to explore the relationship between the number of 911 calls received and different time scales (hours in day, months in a year, etc.) for various call reasons.
+In this project, I performed some basic exploratory analysis on the dataset to identify the areas in U.S. that would give the most 911 calls and also the top reasons for those alls.
+I also made several visualization plots through different plotting techniques to explore the relationship between the number of 911 calls received and different time scales (hours in day, months in a year, etc.), categorized by various call reasons.

 ## Package Requirements
 To successfully run the Python script, you need to first install the following libraries in Python by running `pip install "library_name"`: